Hornbeam is also known as Common Hornbeam (Carpinus betulus).

 How far apart should I plant a hornbeam hedge?

 Hornbeam should be planted 1.5ft (45cm) apart in a single row or alternatively 2ft (60cm) apart in a double row and careful preparation of the planting site is important.
 See section below on how to look after your hornbeam hedge after planting.
-If planting instant hornbeam hedging troughs, they can be planted in a straight line and the plants within the troughs are already planted at the correct distances apart.

 How do I look after my hornbeam hedge after planting?

 Although hornbeam plants will put up with most soil types (apart from particularly dry ground), we recommended that the planting soil is mixed with compost to give the plants the best environment to grow in for their first year.
 If you are planting bare-root hornbeam hedging plants, we also recommend using Rootgrow which helps the plants produce a secondary root system after planting to give the best chance of successful establishment.
 After planting, your hornbeam hedge should be watered regularly during its first year to give it the best chance of survival and this is especially important if your hedge is being planted in the drier summer months.